nbroeking/bits/README.md

     1. If handler user is not defined, but request user is, then default back to scopes rules.
     1. If handler user is specified and requester user is not, then default back to scopes rules.

-*<u>TODO:</u> Give example scenarios for each above, it's difficult to follow right now without any context.*
-*<u>FIXME:</u> #2.1 and #2.3 conflict. #2.1 seems to always override #2.3 unless there is another decision point that isn't listed for #2.1.[Should they be: 1.
-If handler user and requester user are specified and match, then only that user can see the data.
-2. If either handler user or requester user are unspecified, fallback to scopes rules.]*

 ### Example

 ```javascript